11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 and `Any`s (the actual values).
 Specifically, I was planning on having several maps; each `GameState` in the `GameStateStack` would hold an archive of the state of the variables at that point in time, as shown in the below diagram:

+##### Figure 16: A class diagram to show how the variables would have been handled at runtime by the HECCIN' Game

 ![how variables would have been stored](./MVP%20development/planned%20state%20stack%20variable%20stuff.png)